-Poor behaviour might be, but not limited to, being noisy late at night or when others are studying for exams, smoking in the building, being intoxicated and disorderly, and a student raising their voice or being disrespectful to a Houseparent or another student, having banned items in the boarding house or perpetually missing curfew.
+Poor behaviour might be, but not limited to, being noisy late at night or when others are studying for exams, smoking/vaping in the building, being intoxicated and disorderly, spoiling other student's food or messing with their belongings in the common areas, a student raising their voice or being disrespectful to a Houseparent or another student, bullying another student, harassing or sexually harassing another student or member of staff, having banned items in the boarding house or perpetually missing curfew, or in general not following boarding rules, e.g. not respecting quiet time after curfew.